arXiv-research/DevLab-III-1/README.md

 # devLab-3 pre-release
-An Experimental Repository under heavy construction.....
+An Experimental Repository and Library under heavy construction.....

 For further development, testing, and advancement of Machine-Learning algorithms, Neural Networks, and Blockchain Technology.